-Figure 1: Comparison of observed plasma and magnetic field parameters (left) with simulated parameters (right) for an ICME observed by the ACE at 1 AU and in the ecliptic plane, and 13 days later by the Ulysses spacecraft at 5 AU and 22 deg S heliographic latitude.
+Figure 1: Comparison of observed plasma and magnetic field parameters (a and c) with simulated parameters (b and d) for an ICME observed by the ACE at 1 AU and in the ecliptic plane (a and b), and 13 days later by the Ulysses spacecraft at 5 AU and 22°S heliographic latitude (c and d).
 Adapted from Riley et al. (2003).